vvhg1/fisk/readme.md

 ## Rotary Encoder

 Press the encoder to cycle between:
-- Word Nav (Ctrl + Left / Right)
+- Next / Previous Tab
-- Left / Right
+- Vscode Shrink / Expand Selection
-- Up / Down
+- Word Nav (Ctrl + Left / Right)(disabled by default, can be enabled by uncommenting the corresponding blocks in `encoder_utils.c`, `encoder_utils.c` and `oled_utils.c`)
-- Page Up / Page Down
+- Left / Right (disabled by default, see above)
-- Vscode Next / Previous Editor
+- Up / Down (disabled by default, see above)
-- Vscode Next / Previous Tab
+- Page Up / Page Down (disabled by default, see above)
-When holding `SHIFT` while cycling, modes are cycled counter-clockwise.
+- Vscode Next / Previous Editor (disabled by default, see above) When holding `SHIFT` while cycling, modes are cycled counter-clockwise.